DoubleCouponDay/csharp-windows-maui/README.md

         maui-check

-- Install the .NET MAUI vscode extension
+- Install the .NET MAUI vscode extension.

+- Place an image at the following path:

 ## Debugging